15% OFF Topaz Labs with the code CAPTUREATHOME15

 After comparing more images with the different noise reduction software and carefully analyzing the graphic results, these were my conclusions:

-- The best luminance noise reduction software would be tight between Noiseware and Luminar.
-They are even more effective when they are used as a plugin after having made a first noise reduction in Lightroom.
+- The best luminance noise reduction software is tied between Noiseware and Luminar.
+They are even more effective when used as plugins after first reducing noise in Lightroom.

 - The best noise reduction software in terms of detail conservation, according to all tests performed, is Noiseware.
-As regards starry skies, I think here Topaz would be the winner following its “Reduce lens blur” slider since it cleans and preserves starry skies surprisingly well.
+As regards starry skies, I think here Topaz would be the winner here because of its “Reduce lens blur” slider, since it cleans and preserves starry skies surprisingly well.
 In the second position, Noiseware also shows very good results.

 - The best color noise reduction software is, without any doubt, Capture One.
 All you need to do is to review the test images to see it at a glance.
-Not only it effectively eliminates all the color banding, but it also provides the photo with a very natural color.
+Not only doest it effectively eliminate all the color banding, but it also provides the photo with a very natural color.

 Just a caveat about Capture One.
 In Northern Lights pictures, it can change the color of the Aurora and spread this color around the edges.Color Noise Reduction with Capture One.
 4 sec, F/2.8, ISO 6400

 You can see how the green color spreads over the edges.
-I consistently saw this issue in all my Northern Lights imagen when reducing noise with Capture One.
+I consistently saw this issue in all my Northern Lights images when reducing noise with Capture One.

-In order to extract your own conclusions, below you will find the graphical test of all the noise reduction software in the previous photo, with a 100% crop image to see the reduction in more detail.
+Just so you can draw your own conclusions, below you will find the graphics test of all the noise reduction software used on the previous photo, with a 100% crop image to see the reduction in more detail.

 WHAT NOISE REDUCTION SOFTWARE OR PLUGIN SHOULD I USE?

 As you can see after the previous comparison, the best noise reduction software does not exist.

-There is not a top Noise reduction plugin we can clearly proclaim as a winner.
-Each software has its own pros and cons.
+There’s not a top noise reduction plugin we can proclaim as a clear winner.
+Each kind of software has its own pros and cons.